DylanKierans/Parameterized-derived-types-debugging/README.md

 ## Description

-This repo is a minimal example to show compiler issue with `nvfortran` when dealing with Parameterized Derived Types (pdt) when using abstract types.
+This repo is a minimal example to show `nvfortran` compiler issue with when dealing with Parameterized Derived Types (pdt) when using abstract types.
 A minimal working example reduced from ICON codebase.

 The program contains:
-* pdt type (`t_pdt`) - parameter derived type with a kind parameter
+* Type (`t_pdt`) - parameterized derived type with a kind parameter
 * Type (`t_base`) - Abstract type with deferred function `func`, which takes parameter `t_pdt` with `kind=real64`
 * Type (`t_ext`) - Non-abstract, concretized type extension of `t_base` which defines `func`

 Two files are given:

-* `f1.90`:
+* `f1.90`: Intended code structure
   * `t_pdt` defined in `mo_pdt`
   * `t_base` defined in `mo_base`
   * `t_ext` defined in `mo_ext`
-* `f2.90`:
+* `f2.90`: Incompatible code structure, used purely for debugging
   * `t_pdt` defined in `mo_pdt_base_ext`
   * `t_base` defined in `mo_pdt_base_ext`
   * `t_ext` defined in `mo_pdt_base_ext`